-Oil sands mines and in situ operations reuse a large proportion of the water needed in their processes, thus reducing the annual demand for fresh water from natural resources.
+Each sector applies for water licenses and the government allocates water based on these applications.
 In 2014, the oil sands industry represented about eight per cent of total provincial water allocations.
-But not all of that water was actually used, the oil sands industry uses less than one third of its total water allocations per year.
+But not all of that water was actually used.
+The oil sands industry uses less than 1/3 of its total water allocation per year.

 Water use is an important part of oil sands production.
 Industry is working to reduce water use and increase water recycling rates at oil sands mining and in situ operations.
 Water quality can be impacted by industrial activity that occurs on land.
 Oil sands operations must be carefully managed to avoid affecting the quality of surface water (rivers, streams, lakes, ponds and other fresh water sources) and groundwater.